AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-14.md

 ## Infrastructure as Code

-Managing infrastructure manually—whether it’s a Spark cluster, an Airflow deployment, or a cloud storage bucket—doesn’t scale.
+Managing infrastructure manually: whether it’s a Spark cluster, an Airflow deployment, or a cloud storage bucket, doesn’t scale.
 Infrastructure as code (IaC) provides a way to define your environment in declarative files that can be versioned, reviewed, and deployed automatically.

 Tools like Terraform, Pulumi, and CloudFormation allow data teams to define compute resources, networking, permissions, and even pipeline configurations as code.
 Combined with CI/CD, IaC enables repeatable deployments, easier disaster recovery, and consistent environments across dev, staging, and production.

 IaC also helps in tracking infrastructure changes over time.
-When something breaks, you can look at the exact commit that introduced the change—not just guess what might have gone wrong.
+When something breaks, you can look at the exact commit that introduced the change - not just guess what might have gone wrong.

 ## Continuous Deployment for Pipelines